Hisako Koyama: Education and career

 Koyama graduated from an all-girls high school in Tokyo the 1930s.
 “In so doing she achieved at that time a level of education of which many girls could only dream,” noted a commentary published in the journal Space Weather.

 After receiving a 36 mm X 60 refractor telescope from her father, Koyama began observing sunspots.
-In 1944, she submitted her first sunspot sketch to Issei Yamamoto, professor of astronomy at Kyoto University, who was serving as OAA Solar section president at the time.
+In 1944, she submitted her first sunspot sketch to Issei Yamamoto, professor of astronomy at Kyoto University, who was serving as Oriental Astronomical Association Solar section president at the time.
 Guided by Yamamoto, Koyama began making semiregular sunspot sketches using a technique called “attenuated direct-viewing.”
 This method involved projecting images from a mounted telescope onto a sheet of paper, whereupon Koyama would sketch visible solar features and document other notable observational information.

 By 1946, Koyama started working as a professional staff observer at the National Museum of Nature and Science, Tokyo, which was then called the Tokyo Science Museum.
 She officially retired from the museum in 1981, but continued to contribute as a Fellow of the Museum for 10 more years.
 From 1947 to 1984, Koyama documented more than 8,000 sunspot groups, which she published in a monograph in 1985.
 Her original sunspot sketches have been preserved in the National Museum of Nature and Science, Tokyo.